StollerSystem/Galactic-Age-Calculator/README.md

 ## Setup/Installation Requirements

-* If you would like to download this project you will need Git installed and VSCode or a text editor of your choice
+* If you would like to download this project you will need Git, Node and VSCode or a text editor of your choice installed.
 * Use your terminal to "git clone" from https://github.com/StollerSystem/Galactic-Age-Calculator
-* Navigate to the Mr._Robogers_Neighborhood directory
+* Navigate to the Galactic-Age-Calculator directory
+* Run "npm install" in your console to install dependancies
 * If using VSCode use command "code ." to open the folder otherwise open the whole folder in your text editor
 * Feel free to mess around with the index.html, styles.css, and scripts.js files!